FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

     <tr><th>Allowed by</th><td><code>type</code>s <code>calendar</code>, <code>enumeration</code>, <code>month</code>, <code>structure</code></td></tr>
     </tbody></table>

-    The tag for this concept, either for a standand structure as given in an official GEDCOM standard document, or for an extension-defined substructure that uses a tag matching `stdTag` and a payload matching that of a standard structure with the same tag.
+    The tag for this concept, either as given in an official GEDCOM standard document, or for an extension-defined substructure that uses a tag matching `stdTag` and a payload matching that of a standard structure with the same tag.